Tetrakern/fictioneer/API.md

 ## Configuration

+You can enable the Storygraph API under **Fictioneer > General > Features**.
+There is not much reason not to, but the choice is left to you.
+Additional configurations can be made using a child theme and the `FICTIONEER_API_STORYGRAPH_*` constants listed in the [installation guide](INSTALLATION.md#constants).

 ## Endpoint: Story

 Query this endpoint to retrieve a story and collection of associated chapters.
 The response is cached for performance reasons.